The best diesel injector cleaners

 Diesel is getting a bad rap at the minute, hence the rise in popularity of not only diesel engine cleaners but diesel injector cleaners.
 Politicians have labelled it evil, and pressure groups are hell-bent on pushing it out of civilisation.
 Diesel still has its place on our roads, however.
 If you do a lot of motorway miles, then a diesel cannot be beaten for mpg.
 It'll save you a good chunk of money even if the Government tries to tax you off the road, so long as you look after the diesel injectors.

 If you're driving a diesel car, you should be looking at using an injector cleaner alongside an engine cleaner to keep your car working as efficiently as possible.
 Over time, carbon deposits from fuel build up in the fuel injectors, negatively affecting performance and fuel efficiency.
 A diesel injector cleaner is simply added into the fuel tank alongside normal diesel and works at removing these deposits as you drive around.
+For petrol-powered vehicles, see our article on the best petrol injector cleaners.

 The best diesel injector cleaners at a glance: